deckhouse/virtualization/docs/USER_GUIDE.md

 {{< /alert >}}

 {{< alert level="warning" >}}
-If a virtual machine with an attached USB device is migrated to another node, the USB device is automatically detached for the entire duration of the migration.
-After a successful migration, the device is forwarded to the new node again and reattached to the VM.
-If the migration fails, the device is reattached on the original node.
+During VM migration, the USB device briefly disconnects and reconnects on the new node when the VM switches to it.
+If migration fails, the device will remain on the original node.
 {{< /alert >}}

 ### Viewing USB Device Details